trtrgfh/Machine-Learning-Notes/README.md

 # Machine-Learning
-Field of study that gives conputers the ability to learn without explicit programed This file will explain some of the fundamental and advanced concepts in machine learning and deep learning which could be useful as a quick recap in the future
+ML is the field of study that gives conputers the ability to learn without explicit programed<br>
+This file will explain some of the fundamental and advanced concepts in machine learning and deep learning which could be useful as a quick recap in the future
 ## Table of contents
 1. [Supervised Learning](#supervisedlearning)